 Notwithstanding these efforts by Winfield Scott to establish a 'secret service' capability, a unified national intelligence system did not emerge.
 Intelligence operations on both sides of the conflict were to be "decentralised" with individual commanders free to devise their own operations.
 One of the earliest intelligence systems of the War was that set up and co-ordinated by Alan Pinkerton, a private detective from Chicago who had had helped foil a plot to assassinate Lincoln whilst serving as Lincoln's bodyguard when the President elect had travelled from Illinois to Washington for his inauguration.
 Pinkerton had worked for the Illinois Central Railroad whose president was George B McClellan and when McClellan took command of the Army of the Potomac, Pinkerton became his intelligence chief.
-Pinkerton's background as a detective provided the sound basis for his counter-intelligence work in apprehending Confederate spies and uncovering plots against the US Government and his interrogation of prisoners, deserters, contrabands and refugees provided useful information for the Federals.
-Although he acted as "spymaster" to a number of operatives who conducted short-term missions, mainly to Richmond, he did not have permanent spies located in Confederate territory.
-This is possibly one of the reasons for the exaggerated estimates of Confederate strength that Pinkerton provided on a regular basis to McClellan.
-Is it any wonder that these inflated estimates coupled with McClellan's over-cautious nature resulted in little being achieved in battle for the Union by the Army of the Potomac during McClellan's tenure of command?
+Pinkerton's background as a detective provided the sound basis for his counter-intelligence work in apprehending Confederate spies and uncovering plots against the US Government and his interrogation of prisoners, deserters, contrabands and refugees provided useful information for the Federals

 When Lincoln "sacked" McClellan in November 1862, Pinkerton and his intelligence organisation went too.
-Lafayette Baker assumed responsibility for counter-espionage activities around Washington D.C. and after a period of uncertainty16 the responsibilities for intelligence operations within the Army of the Potomac were taken on by Colonel George H Sharpe.
+Lafayette Baker assumed responsibility for counter-espionage activities around Washington D.C. and after a period of uncertainty15 the responsibilities for intelligence operations within the Army of the Potomac were taken on by Colonel George H Sharpe.
 Colonel Sharpe was to command the newly designated 'Bureau of Military Information' established by Joseph Hooker in early 1863.
 Sharpe provided Hooker, leading up to the Battle of Chancellorsville and, later, Meade during the Gettysburg Campaign, with highly accurate information on the strength and movements of Lee's Army of Northern Virginia.
 Sharpe's modus operandi was in stark contrast to that of Pinkerton.
-He sent spies, both soldiers and civilians, to penetrate enemy lines and established regular contact with Union sympathisers living in Confederate controlled territory.17
+He sent spies, both soldiers and civilians, to penetrate enemy lines and established regular contact with Union sympathisers living in Confederate controlled territory.16